Marketing to Teachers

 One of the most effective ways to market to teachers is to create a gated, personalized offer that appeals to their desire for discounts.

-With digital verification, teachers happily provide their personal information to receive the offer.
-This opt-in exchange also gives brands data they can then use for nurture and retention programs, making personalized offers a highly effective way to acquire loyal customers.
+Best of all, when you ask teachers to digitally verify their eligibility for your offer, they happily provide their personal information to redeem it.
+This opt-in exchange gives you zero-party you can use to nurture and retain them, making personalized offers a highly effective way to acquire loyal customers.